First Decade (February 11, 1987 to February 10, 1996)

 April 2, 1988

 The leader of the August coup attempt, Lt.
-Col. Gregorio Honasan, that almost toppled the administration of President Corazon Aquino escaped from his prison ship in Manila Bay aboard two rubber boats along with 13 of his guards, according to the military.
+Col. Gregorio Honasan, who almost toppled the administration of President Corazon Aquino, escaped from his prison ship in Manila Bay aboard two rubber boats along with 13 of his guards, according to the military.

 January 5, 1989